 Lawrence City Center has the amazing distinction of housing more same sex couples living together than 97.8% of neighborhoods in the U.S. If you are seeking such a neighborhood, NeighborhoodScout's analysis shows that this is one place that you should consider.

-In addition, the Lawrence City Center neighborhood stands out for having an average per capita income lower than 96.8% of the neighborhoods in the United States.
+In addition, one of the unique characteristics of the Lawrence City Center neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 96.8% of the neighborhoods in America.

 While most Americans do drive to work alone each day, the Lawrence City Center neighborhood stands out by having 89.7% of commuters doing so, which is a higher proportion of people driving alone to work than NeighborhoodScout found in 96.0% of all American neighborhoods.